 Instead, ask.
 And then ask them to explain.
 Then figure out how you can at least solve for the heart of the matter.
 There’s a classic story of Henry Ford saying that if he asked what his customers wanted, they would have simply said “a faster horse.”
 The gist of this oft-told American tall tale is that customers didn’t really know what they wanted until he brought it to them.
 But think of it this way: What did he actually bring his customers?
 A faster “horse.”
 His horse was mechanical, but he fulfilled the essence of the request; he just didn’t take it too literally.
 The real lesson here isn’t about not asking about customer desires, it’s about getting ahead of those desires with innovative interpretations.

-Read more from Oracle OpenWorld with the related blogs below:
+Read more from related blogs: